 Diet

-Ravens have been known to kill and eat newly born lambs, goats, and calves and don’t care if the animal is endangered.
+Ravens have been reported to attack and sometimes kill newly born or weak lambs and goats, and will scavenge from carcasses of larger animals such as calves.
 If a young raven finds a large carcass being enjoyed by adult ravens, it will call its friends to the food source.

 But the common raven’s diet isn’t bottomless.
 Like other birds, chocolate is poisonous to it.
 Heavy metals such as lead and copper can make the raven sick.
 The seeds and pits of pears, apples, peaches, apricots, and related fruit are also not good for the bird, as they contain cyanide.